Yelp/Tron/docs/jobs.rst

 it will be run on the *first* occurrence of that time.

 If a job is scheduled at a time that does not exists, such as 2 AM on "spring forward", it will be run an hour later in the "new" time, in this case 3 AM.
+In the "old" time this is 2 AM, so from the perspective of previous jobs, it runs at the correct time.

 In general, Tron tries to schedule a job as soon as is correct, and no sooner.
+A job that is schedule for 2:30 AM will not run at 3 AM on "spring forward" because that would be half an hour too soon from a pre-switch perspective (2 AM).

 .. note::